harvester/docs/docs/install/harvester-configuration.md

 #### Definition

-Environment variables to be set on k3s and other processes like the boot process.
+Environment variables to be set on K3s and other processes like the boot process.
-Primary use of this field is to set the http proxy.
+Primary use of this field is to set the HTTP proxy.

 #### Example